Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: NUMERICALLY OBTAINING THE HAMILTONIAN PARAMETERS

 Next, we explain how the drive parameters $\elementdepsymbol{F}{J}{k}(t)$ can be obtained from microwave simulations.
 To see this, we first note that the classical response of the ladder operator $a_i$ can be obtained, in a similar fashion to Eq.~\eqref{eq:dfh-HEOM}, as the solution to the equation of motion

-Here, $\mathcal{H}_\text{irr}^\text{lin}$ is the linear part of the IG Hamiltonian (i.e., the first line in Eq.~\eqref{eq:irg-Hamiltonian-ladder}).
-For simplicity, assuming monochromatic sinusoidal modulation at frequency $\omega_d$, we represent the effective phase modulation as a phasor
+Here, $\mathcal{H}_\text{irr}^\text{lin}$ is the linearized circuit part of the IG Hamiltonian (i.e., the first line in Eq.~\eqref{eq:irg-Hamiltonian-ladder}).
+For simplicity, assuming monochromatic sinusoidal modulation at frequency $\omega_d$ (see Appendix~\ref{app:general_waveforms} for the arbitrary-waveform case), we represent the effective phase modulation as a phasor

 containing both magnitude and phase information.
 The steady-state solution to Eq.~(\ref{eq:irg-HEOM}) is then

 where $\kappa_i$ is the damping rate of mode $i$.
 As introduced in the displaced-frame method section, we denote the junction phase displacement of the $j$-th junction as